Justin-Kwan/bit-image/readme.md

 #### Get upload URLs

-We (as the client) can request for multiple upload urls (pointing to an AWS S3 bucket) which we will then directly upload our images to.
-We should specify the number or upload urls that should be returned, which should match the number of images we wish to upload.
-We can ask Bit-image for up to 1000 upload urls at a time.
+You (as the client) can request for multiple upload urls (pointing to an AWS S3 bucket) which we will then directly upload our images to.
+We should specify the number or upload urls that should be returned, which should match the number of images you wish to upload.
+You can ask Bit-image for up to 1000 upload urls at a time.

 Definition